 Before this present study, there were several relevant studies that had been conducted previously.
 Fayer (2014) conducted a study a multi-case study research which explored student's perception of online course design elements and success.

-Krasnova&Ananjev (2015) had conducted a study about student's perception of learning in the online discussion environment.
+Krasnova & Ananjev (2015) had conducted a study about student's perception of learning in the online discussion environment.
 They investigated students' perception by analyzing students' attitude and expectation of learning in online discussion environment.
 Fedynich, Bredley and Bredley (2015) examined graduate students' perception of online learning.
 This study surveyed 249 students.
 In addition, Krause, Portolese, & Bonner (2017) conducted a study about students' perception of the use of multimedia for online course communication.
 In this study, Krause, Portolese, & Bonner explored how the students experienced the use of multimedia in both online announcements and discussions.
 Istifci (2017) investigated about perceptions of Turkish EFL students on online language learning platforms and blended language learning.

 Compared with the previous studies, this present study and those previous studies investigate students' perception on learning in online-integrated environment.
 Meanwhile, the investigation of students' perception on the design of asynchronous online discussion is not the main concern that was investigated in the previous study.
-Since the benefit of asynchronous online discussion was highlighted, it is important to investigate the students' perceptions on the design of asynchronous online discussion was highlighted, it is important to investigate the students' perceptions on the design of asynchronous online discussion was highlighted, it is effective for students' learning.
+Since the benefit of asynchronous online discussion was highlighted, it is important to investigate the students' perceptions on the design of asynchronous online discussion using Schoology in English Language Education in order to design an asynchronous online discussion which is effective for students' learning.

-This study was aimed at investigating (1) the design of asynchronous online discussion conducted by using Schoology ICT and Poetry courses, (2) students' perception on the design of asynchronous online discussion using Schoology.
+This study was aimed at investigating (1) the design of asynchronous online discussion conducted by using Schoology in ICT and Poetry courses, (2) students' perception on the design of asynchronous online discussion using Schoology.